 - There has been a procedural irregularity in the FSAC procedure which has had a demonstrable impact on the outcome.

 You should be careful to explain how you meet the ground(s) of appeal and should ensure that you attach all supporting evidence when submitting your appeal form.
-Requests for appeal which are not submitted on the appropriate form will not be processed.
+Appeals which are not submitted on the appropriate form, are not fully completed or do not attach the relevant new evidence will not be accepted and will not be processed.
 The appeal will be acknowledged on receipt.

 You will receive an email from Academic Affairs informing you of the date and time of your appeal.
 You must confirm your attendance at the hearing.